camunda/blog.camunda.org/content/post/2019/08/camunda-hackdays-2019-partone.md

 {{< figure src="linusReflect.png" alt="reflect">}}

 This is something a lot of people have been asking for and i think it's a step in the right direction. [try it out here](https://github.com/linus-amg/reflect-injector)

+In the next installment I'll write about the hackday projects that I'll crowbar into the themes of "Fun and Productive"